Vietnam.vn - Nền tảng quảng bá Việt Nam

 Strong relationships influence Vietnamese family travel decisions

 In Vietnam, it is quite common for multiple generations to live together under one roof with close ties.
 This culture also affects the travel habits of families.
-Instead of choosing traditional vacations, more and more families prefer trips with the participation of grandparents, parents, children and many other relatives.
-These trips are not only for sightseeing but also to strengthen the connection between generations, creating memorable memories and profound experiences for each member.
+Instead of choosing traditional holidays, more and more families prefer trips with the participation of grandparents, parents, children and many other relatives.
+These trips are not only for sightseeing but also to strengthen the bond between generations, creating memorable memories and profound experiences for each member.

 Multi-generational travel helps bond family members